 “Why do I need to know this?” is a question sometimes asked aloud and often thought by students.
 Tables, charts, and graphs are examples of graphic organizers that are frequently used in the real world by adults at home and on the job.
-These same organizers are used in Synergistic Missions to help students see the relevance of mathematical information relating to each Mission topic.
+These same organizers are used in Pitsco Missions to help students see the relevance of mathematical information relating to each Mission topic.

 The analysis of graphical information and the creation of graphically organized data are skills needed by students preparing for algebra.
 All Missions contain a Math Link and a Home Math Link.
 Both of these components normally contain graphic organizers.